- Mental Health

-The pinwheel series are a group of free educational events open to anyone in BC.
+The pinwheel series is a group of free educational events open to anyone in BC.
 The aim is to provide learning opportunities on key mental health and substance use topics, and host a forum where people can engage in dialogue with experts and persons with lived experience.

 Pinwheel events take place on Tuesdays from 12-1pm (PST).

 Next topics TBD.
 Have ideas?
 Email us at email@example.com